 I recently made a loaf of Garlic & Herb Pull Apart Bread.
 It’s turns out so pretty, and super tasty, too — perfect for a dinner party or get together with friends.

 Imagine these rolls warm in the morning with some cream cheese spread over them.
+If you’re a breakfast fan looking for another fun option, try my “peanut butter and jelly” breakfast banana splits!
 You could definitely eat these rolls at lunchtime, or at dinnertime, too.
 Maybe you’d like to use them for sandwiches?
 Or simply spread with butter.

 When I was young, my parents baked their own bread for our family every week or two.
 They would make big batches and sometimes freeze a portion.
 There were loaves and crescent rolls and buns and sometimes even dough for pizza crust.